 [Topic] is [40-60 word direct answer that defines

-and explains the concept clearly without fluff].
+and explains the concept clearly and concisely].

 List Snippets